0xPARC/0xparc-intro-book/easy/src/plonk.typ

     sigma_c (omega^4) = #rbox($omega^4$).
   )
 $
-Then one can start defining accumulator polynomials, after re-introducing the random challenge $lambda$ from permutation-check.
+Then the prover can start defining accumulator polynomials, after re-introducing the random challenge $lambda$ from permutation-check.
 We're going to need six in all, three for each side of @copy3: we call them $F_a$, $F_b$, $F_c$, $F_a'$, $F_b'$, $F_c'$.